sentrysoftware/metricshub/metricshub-doc/src/site/markdown/configuration/configure-agent.md

     * `solaris` for Oracle Solaris systems
     * `tru64` for HP Tru64 systems
     * `vms` for HP Open VMS systems
+ For the enterprise edition, refer to [Monitored Systems](../enterprise-platform-requirements.html) for more details.
-  Refer to [Monitored Systems](../platform-requirements.html) for more details.
+ For the basic edition, refer to [Monitored Systems](../basic-platform-requirements.html) for more details.

 * `<protocol-configuration>` is the protocol(s) **${solutionName}** will use to communicate with the hosts: `http`, `ipmi`, `oscommand`, `ssh`, `snmp`, `wmi`, `wbem` or `winrm`.
 Refer to [Protocols and credentials](#protocol) for more details.